ibm-cloud-docs/ContinuousDelivery/gitlab_integration.md

 1. If you want to use GitLab's Issues for issue tracking, select the **Enable GitLab Issues** checkbox.
 1. If you want to track the deployment of code changes by creating tags and comments on commits, and labels and comments on issues that are referenced by the commits, select the **Track deployment of code changes** checkbox.
 For more information, see [Track where your code is deployed with toolchains](https://www.ibm.com/cloud/blog/announcements/track-code-deployed-toolchains/){: external}.
 1. Click **Create Integration**.
-1. Click the card for the GitLab repo that you want to work with.
+1. From your toolchain's Overview page, on the **Repositories** card, click the GitLab repo that you want to work with.
 Depending on the repo that you selected, either the GitLab website or your company's GitLab repo opens, where you can view the contents of the repo.

    You can use the integrated source code management tools in Eclipse Orion {{site.data.keyword.webide}} to edit the GitLab repo and deploy an app from your workspace.
    {: tip}